 The town’s goals are to have PQI ratings of 65 or higher for all arterial and collector roadways, and 50 or higher for all local residential roadways.
 Roads that decline below these ratings tend to require more extensive rehabilitation to return the roadway to an acceptable level, such as complete asphalt removal and replacement, or complete reconstruction.

-The 10-year capital forecast (pdf, 23 kB) includes Council's current 10-year funding plan for the Road Resurfacing and Preservation Program.
+The 10-year capital forecast (pdf) includes Council's current 10-year funding plan for the Road Resurfacing and Preservation Program.
+The program also received funding from the Canada Community Building Fund (CCBF).

-The pavement network performance graph (pdf, 109 kB) compares the current budget scenario to a scenario where the pavement network performance would be if no funds were allocated to road rehabilitation.
-The result shows that approximately 50 per cent of the roads would fall below the desirable PQI by 2026.
+The pavement network performance graph (pdf) compares the current budget scenario to a scenario where the pavement network performance would be if no funds were allocated to road rehabilitation.
+The result shows that approximately 53 per cent of the roads would fall below the desirable PQI by 2031.

 ServiceOakville at 905-845-6601